-2. Do not shine bright lights at the person.
-The meth tweaker is already paranoid and if blinded by a bright light the person is likely to run or become violent.
+2. Do not shine bright lights on the person.
+The meth tweaker is already paranoid, and if blinded by a bright light, the person is likely to run or become violent.

 4. Slow your movements.
 This will decrease the odds that the meth tweaker will misinterpret your physical actions.

 5. Keep your hands visible.
-If you place your hands where the meth tweaker cannot see them, he might feel threatened and could become violent.
+If you place your hands where the meth tweaker cannot see them, he might feel threatened and violent.

 The Dangers of Meth – Tweaker Meaning

-Methamphetamine causes changes in the brain circuits that control reward, stress, decision-making, and impulse control, making it more and more difficult to stop using even when it has adverse effects on your life and health.
+Methamphetamine causes changes in the brain circuits that control reward, stress, decision-making, and impulse control, making it more and more difficult to stop using even when it adversely affects your life and health.
 Frequent use also can lead to tolerance and withdrawal, so you need more of the drug to feel normal.
 Additional effects of using methamphetamine can include anxiety and depression, chronic fatigue, paranoid or delusional thinking, and severe psychological issues.

-Meth causes an intense elevated or euphoric mood that is much stronger than cocaine.
+Meth causes an intense elevated or euphoric mood, much more potent than cocaine.
 Experiencing these unnatural dopamine levels causes a strong desire to continue using the drug.
-It becomes addictive because your body experiences intense cravings to maintain the euphoric state, which often results in constant redosing and binge-like behavior to achieve that goal.
+It becomes addictive because your body experiences intense cravings to maintain the euphoric state, often resulting in constant redosing and binge-like behavior to achieve that goal.

 Meth can cause addiction in as little as one use in some users.
 People typically abuse meth and alcohol together, which increases the side effects.
 This is mainly due to the rush of dopamine produced by the drug.
-Dopamine is a chemical responsible for inducing feelings of pleasure and motivation, memory retention, learning, and reward processing.
+Dopamine is a chemical that induces feelings of pleasure and motivation, memory retention, learning, and reward processing.
 People who use meth sometimes combine it with other drugs, such as fentanyl (a “speedball”), which can be particularly dangerous and raise the risk of an overdose.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154